Div290/CapEEN/README.md

-# BEEM
+# CapEEN: Image Captioning with Early Exits and Knowledge Distillation

-## This is the official repository for the paper BEEM
+## This is the official repository for the paper CapEEN
 The entire procedure could be completed in three steps:

 1. Initially, the requirements could be installed using the requirements.txt file